tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 TidesDB organizes data on disk with a clear directory hierarchy.
 Understanding this structure is essential for backup, monitoring, and debugging.

-### 9.1 Database Directory Layout
+### 9.1 Directory Layout

-Each TidesDB database has a root directory containing subdirectories for each column family
+Each TidesDB instance has a root directory containing subdirectories for each column family

 ```
 mydb/